carac01/Django-REST-Framework/Lesson_4_Simple_GET.md

 The structure consists of 3 non-formal comments to distinguish the code by the logical blocks:

 1. _Given_: preconditions, some known state before the further system/code interactions.
-   It could be manipulations with DB, set the time on specific environment other configurations.
+   It could be manipulations with DB, set the time on specific environment or other configurations.

-2. _When_: interactions with system/code described as steps of Test Cases.
+2. _When_: interactions with system/code.
 Also could be performed with _And_ comment.

-3. _Then_: outcome observations realised with assertions described as Expected result of Test Case which approve that the code/feature works as expected.
+3. _Then_: outcome observations which are realised with assertions to approve that the code works as expected.
    Could be performed with _And_ comment.

 In the previous code it would have the next form: